 Peer Assisted Learning Support (PALS) Team

-Reporting to the Manager, Libraries and Learning Commons and under the day to day functional direction of the Learning Commons Coordinator, you will support NSCC in the development and delivery of peer to peer group study sessions, subject specific tutoring, workshops or webinars, and other peer-based learning supports with the aim of enhancing academic success and overall college preparedness.
+Reporting to the Manager, Libraries and Learning Commons and under the day to day functional direction of the Learning Commons Coordinator, you will support NSCC in the development and delivery of peer-to-peer group study sessions, subject or course specific tutoring, workshops or webinars, and other peer-based learning supports with the aim of enhancing academic success and overall college preparedness.

-The Peer Assisted Learning Supports team will generally support peer-based learning activities, which can include:
+The Peer Assisted Learning Supports team will support peer-based learning activities, which can include:

 - assisting Student Affairs in the organization and delivery of webinars on time management, study skills, test preparation, etc.